Denver’s Leading Facility for Treating Persistent Atrial Fibrillation

 Chest pain may be a symptom of heart attack; call 911 immediately.

-Our individualized care starts with our board-certified electrophysiology nurse navigator, a reliable and trusted source to help patients make informed decisions about their care, facilitate communications among the care team and, most importantly, help patients navigate this confusing time.
+Our individualized care starts with our board-certified electrophysiology patient care navigator, a reliable and trusted source to help patients make informed decisions about their care, facilitate communications among the care team and, most importantly, help patients navigate this confusing time.

 To learn more about treatment options with RMHRI team at Rose Medical Center, visit the topics below or call 303-374-0800 for more information or to schedule an appointment.